ChrisThoung/fsic-archive/examples/README.md

 Folder             |Description                                                        |Demonstrates
 :------------------|:------------------------------------------------------------------|:---------------------------------------
-gl2007             |Implementations of the various models from Godley and Lavoie (2007)|How to create models from Markdown files
+almon              |Implementations of the various models from Almon (2014)            |How to create models from Markdown files gl2007             |Implementations of the various models from Godley and Lavoie (2007)|How to create models from Markdown files